 Frigidaire 18″ Dishwasher

-It’s somewhat louder while operating than the Fisher & Paykel unit at 52 dB, but offers a dual spray arm, sanitizing cycle, heated drying, and 6 cleaning cycle options, including energy saver, heavy wash, and rinse.
+It’s somewhat louder while operating than the Fisher & Paykel unit at 52 dB, but it offers a dual spray arm, sanitizing cycle, heated drying, and six cleaning cycle options (including energy saver, heavy wash, and rinse).

 EdgeStar BIDW1802BL 18″ Dishwasher

-The EdgeStar offers 6 wash cycles, including heavy, normal, ECO, glass, rapid, and rinse.
-Additional cycle options include sanitize, high-temp, and heated dry.
-A nice feature of this model is the sensor that automatically shuts off the water flow if a leak is detected.
+The EdgeStar offers six wash cycles (including heavy, normal, ECO, glass, rapid, and rinse) as well as cycle options that include sanitize, high-temp, and heated dry.
+A notable feature of this model is the sensor that automatically shuts off the water flow in the event of a leak detection.

 If you’d like to see an 18″ dishwasher being installed in a 5th wheel, check out this video: